A symbol that has an outline of a triangle with an exclamation mark in the middle

 Fire Watch

-Fire watch is required as a short-term emergency measure to provide an acceptable life safety precaution in any buildings / spaces that have an impaired fire alarm system, fire sprinkler system, or any other life safety feature of the building that could put occupants in danger.
+Fire watch is required as a short-term emergency measure to provide life safety precaution in buildings or spaces that have an impaired fire alarm or sprinkler system, or any other life safety feature of the building that could put occupants in danger.

 Black and white outline of a sun